Hedge funds are an alternative form of investment for high-net-worth investors. It is estimated that there are more than 10,000 hedge funds globally.

 The hedge fund industry expanded without regulation until the LTCM collapse in 1998.
 LTCM was a hedge fund with assets under management of $126 billion, and it witnessed spectacular annual returns to the tune of 40% in 1995 and 1996.

 Owing to its size, it began too big to fail, and the US Federal Reserve had to step in to bail it out.
 This led to regulatory authorities seeking to make more sense of the hedge fund industry.

 In 1998, Long Term Capital Management (LTCM), a hedge fund in Greenwich, Connecticut, managed assets worth $120 billion.
 The fund specializes in betting over narrow interest-rate spreads, dealing in bonds, swaps, options, stocks, and derivatives.19

 The fund, launched in 1994 by John Meriwether, tasted success for the first three years, but disaster struck after the Asian Financial Crisis of 1997 and the Russian financial crisis of 1998.
 Due to heavy leverage and substantial exposure to these markets, LTCM suffered a massive loss of $4.6 billion in two days.
 The losses represented 90% of the hedge fund’s equity.

 The Federal Reserve Bank of New York feared LTCM’s collapse and its impact on the global markets.
 Hence, it designed a rescue plan with 14 other financial institutions by agreeing on a $3.6 billion recapitalization under its guidance.

-The participating banks got a 90% share in the fund, in return alongside promises of establishing a supervisory board.
+In return, the participating banks got a 90% share in the fund, alongside promises of establishing a supervisory board.
 Though termed a bailout, the rescue program was technically not so.
 The transaction led to a systematic liquidation of the positions that LTCM held alongside creditor involvement and supervision by the Federal Reserve Bank.

 2007: Hedge Fund Replication (Synthetic Hedge Fund)